dbis-uibk/relax/README.md

 ## Contributors
-* spanish translation was contributed by https://github.com/Nifled
+* Spanish translation was contributed by https://github.com/Nifled
+* Korean translation was contributed by @jeongwhanchoi https://github.com/jeongwhanchoi